8qfx1ai5/webgrinch/README.md

 # Project "webgrinch" for html/content encoding

-Trigger: the idea was publish content readable for all people, but not processable by automated systems and crallers.
+Trigger: the idea was publish content readable for all people, but not processable by automated systems and crawlers.

 To be more specific: the text is only understandable with visual analysis like ML for image-text recognition or specialized text analysis software based on letter frequencies or so.